 Tuf-Foot is a liquid you spray on your dog’s paw pads.
 If the feel and sound of spraying scares your dog, you can spray it on your hand first then rub it on your dog’s feet.

 - It’s the only preparation made exclusively for the foot

 - It is guaranteed to toughen soft, cracked, sore and tender feet

-Instructions: Apply daily until feet are in good condition, then twice a week.
+The Tuf-Foot appilcation instructions say to apply daily until feet are in good condition, then twice a week.

-Pad Tough for Dogs
+Pad-Tough for Dogs

-Pad Tough for dogs is one I more recently discovered but it is also designed to strengthen a dog’s paw pads and make them more durable.
+Pad-Tough for dogs is one I more recently discovered but it is also designed to strengthen a dog’s paw pads and make them more durable.

-The product claims:
+Pad-Tough product claims: